ibm-cloud-docs/dns-svcs/known-limitations.md

 {{site.data.keyword.attribute-definition-list}}

-# Limitations and known issues
+# Known issues and limitations
 {: #limitations-known-issues}

 This section details some of the limitations and known issues of {{site.data.keyword.dns_short}}.